 5. Be Patient and Positive

 It’s difficult to stay positive when you feel like your loved one’s mind is slipping away, but being negative and impatient doesn’t benefit either of you.
 If you don’t feel like you can be positive and patient with your loved one at some point, walk away or ask for help from a friend or family member.
 Unless what you have to say is pressing, save it for when you’re in the right frame of mind.
 Always remember this isn’t easy for your loved one either.
 He or she is still a human being who deserves respect.

 Distractions can make talking to someone with dementia difficult.
 Perhaps the TV is on or the grandkids are playing in the room and making too much noise.
 These sights and sounds can make it difficult for your loved one to concentrate on expressing him or herself or listening to what you have to stay.
 If necessary, move to a quieter space to communicate.

-If you’re looking for reliable dementia care, Rocklin Home Care Assistance offers high-quality at-home care for seniors who are managing the challenges of cognitive decline.
+If you’re looking for reliable senior dementia care, Roseville Home Care Assistance offers high-quality at-home care for seniors who are managing the challenges of cognitive decline.
 We offer a revolutionary program called the Cognitive Therapeutics Method (CTM), which uses mentally stimulating activities to boost cognitive health in the elderly.
 CTM has proven to help seniors with dementia regain a sense of pride and accomplishment and learn how to engage with others in an enjoyable way.
 Home Care Assistance will work with you to customize a care plan that’s just right for your loved one’s needs.
 Call us today at (916) 226-3737 to discuss how we can give you the peace of mind that comes from knowing your loved one is being cared for with professionalism and compassion.